You’ve got a name in mind for your business, project, or side hustle. The next step is simple: find out if it’s available to register.

 Can I get a domain name for free?

 Yes!
-With select 123 Reg plans you can actually get a domain free fore the first year, including a .co.uk or .com!
+With select 123 Reg plans you can actually get a domain free domain for year one, including a .co.uk or .com!

 To learn more, check out: How To Get a Free Domain Name